gned0/UCL/README.md

+Fork with updated requirements and Dockerfile to run containerized experiments.

 # Representational Continuity </br> for Unsupervised Continual Learning
 This is the *Pytorch Implementation* for the paper Representational Continuity for Unsupervised Continual Learning